jessekempf/hsh/README.md

 * `$PATH` is consulted for command lookups; it automatically updates when `$PATH` changes or a directory on the path is changed.

 ### Misfeatures
-* Attempting to run a command that doesn't exist crashes the shell
 * Mis-invoking builtins (like `setenv foo` when the correct invocation is `setenv foo bar`) causes the shell to treat `setenv` as an external command.